s2t2/tweet-collection-py/CONTRIBUTING.md

 ### Google API Credentials

+To store tweets to a local CSV file, skip this section.
+Otherwise, to store tweets in Google Big Query, set the `STORAGE_ENV` environment variable to "remote" and continue...

 Login to the [Google Big Query console](https://console.cloud.google.com/bigquery), create a dataset called something like "impeachment" and set the `BQ_DATASET_NAME` environment variable accordingly.
 Within it, create a table called something like "tweets", and set the `BQ_TABLE_NAME` environment variable accordingly.
 Use the following table schema:

     id_str:STRING,full_text:STRING,geo:STRING,created_at:TIMESTAMP,user_id_str:STRING,user_screen_name:STRING,user_description:STRING,user_location:STRING,user_verified:BOOLEAN